Skip to Main Content

 Beth Brackmann

-Beth Brackmann is a junior at McHenry High School’s Upper Campus.
-She enjoys drawing and watching movies in her free time.
-She’s a part of the school’s drama club and currently works at the McHenry Outdoor Theater.
-This will be her third year drawing and writing for the Messenger.
+Beth Brackmann is a senior at McHenry High School's Upper Campus.
+She enjoys drawing and watching movies.
+Being a member of the 2024-2025 Thespian Board, she loves being part of the drama club and helping create the props for the shows the club produces.
+This will be her fourth year helping with the Messenger and her second year of officially being apart of the staff.

 Recognition: